Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 Winner: Cover Stain at full cure.
 BIN at every point before that.

-Topcoat compatibility
+Topcoat Compatibility

 BIN takes any topcoat.
 Latex, oil, alkyd, shellac, even epoxy.
 The cured shellac surface is chemically inert to common waterborne and solventborne topcoats.
 No wait, no scuff, just paint over it.